Harvard-ATG/canvas_course_info/README.md

 ## A Harvard-specific Django LTI app
-**that allows course authors to insert their old course information into the Canvas Rich Content Editor as formatted text**
+**that allows course authors to insert their old course information into the Canvas Rich Content Editor as formatted text, or as a live-updating widget.**

-Authors click an icon, which opens an editor window to let him/her choose which fields he/she would like to include in the text editor.
-The text is then inserted into the page, where he/she can further edit it if he/she so pleases.
+Authors click an icon, which opens an editor window to let him/her choose which fields he/she would like to include, and whether to insert them as editable text, or as a widget.

 ## See the docs directory for instructions on how to run this app locally and in Heroku.

+In order for the iframes to size properly, you'll have to add the following snippet to your canvas global js file:

+course_info/static/js/consumer/global.js

+It's annoying that this is necessary, but that's the way things are with cross-domain iframes.

 ### A Note on oEmbed: